Neraysho Kasanwirjo

-Neraysho Meritchio Kasanwirjo (born 18 February 2002) is a Dutch professional footballer who plays as a full-back or centre-back for Eliteserien club Molde, on loan from Feyenoord.
+Neraysho Meritchio Kasanwirjo (born 18 February 2002) is a Dutch professional footballer who plays as a full-back or centre-back for Eliteserien club SK Brann.

 Club career

 Ajax

 Born in Amsterdam, Kasanwirjo started playing in the youth ranks of Zeeburgia before being scouted and joining the Ajax Youth Academy at the age of nine.
-Progressing through the ranks, he made his professional debut in the Dutch Eerste Divisie, the second tier of professional football in the Netherlands, playing for Jong Ajax, the reserves team of Ajax.
+Progressing through the ranks, he made his professional debut in the Eerste Divisie, the second tier of professional football in the Netherlands, playing for Jong Ajax, the reserves team of Ajax.
 On 19 August 2019, Kasanwirjo made his debut against N.E.C. in a 3–3 draw.

 Groningen

 On 10 May 2021, it was announced that Groningen had signed Kasanwirjo on a three-year contract, joining the club for the 2021–22 season after his contract with Ajax had ended.

 Feyenoord

 On 20 January 2023, Feyenoord announced that it had reached a deal with Groningen for the transfer of Kasanwirjo, with the player signing a contract for four and a half years.